MystenLabs/sui/DEVX_ROADMAP.md

     * Add the ability for developers to verify source code dependencies against their on-chain counterparts when publishing packages.
     * Enable third-party package managers like Movey to resolve dependencies in Sui Move packages.
 This enables library developers to distribute their packages under easy-to-identify names.
 This also removes the error-prone need for developers to remember the GitHub repository, revision, and subdirectories for all their dependencies.
  * Introduce a dev-inspect transaction type that can dry-run any Move function [[RFC](https://github.com/MystenLabs/sui/pull/6538)].
- * Introduce Lamport Timestamps for Object versioning.
+ * Introduce Lamport Versions for Objects.
 As opposed to the existing mechanism of incrementing an Object's version by one when it gets mutated, all the Objects mutated by a transaction get bumped to the same version, which is the smallest version that's greater than all input versions [[PR](https://github.com/MystenLabs/sui/pull/6163)].
 As a result, it is no longer possible to discover previous version(s) of an Object by decrementing its `SequenceNumber` by one, because a transaction could increase an object's version by more than one.
 We are working on exposing an API to directly obtain an Object's previous version [[Issue](https://github.com/MystenLabs/sui/issues/6529)].
  * Better debug printing for structs (including field names + nice formatting).